 This offer is also available for existing ANZ cardholders.

 - you could save money on interest repayments

 - you could reduce the amount of fees you have to pay if you are paying fees across a number of credit and store cards

-- having one credit card and one repayment is easier than managing multiple card repayments
+- having one credit card and one repayment arrangement is easier than managing multiple card repayment arrangements

-- you can transfer balances from your non-ANZ credit or store cards onto any ANZ personal credit cards so you can find one that best suits your needs
+- subject to approval, you can transfer debit balances from your non-ANZ credit or store card accounts onto any ANZ personal credit card account so you can find one that best suits your needs

 - to make it easier, we’ll help you sort out the transfers.